puneetkhandelwal44/CSE-VITyarthi-project/README.md

 Registration No. :- 25MIP10154

-Project Title :- DIGITAL RESUME CHECKER
+Project Title :- AI RESUME CHECKER

 Overview of the project :